Kyle Vinales

+Kyle Vinales (born June 18, 1992) (/vɪnælɛz/) is a Puerto Rican professional basketball player for Zamalek of the Egyptian Basketball Super League (ESL).
+He previously competed for the Central Connecticut Blue Devils men's basketball team.

 High school career

 Vinales began playing basketball with The Phelps School in Malvern, Pennsylvania.
 Under head coach Brian Shanahan, he emerged as a pure scorer with a diverse attacking game.
 However, the combo guard would later move to North Farmington High School and start playing with coach Tom Negoshian.
 He spent his sophomore, junior, and senior seasons at Farmington Hills.
 In his last year with North Farmington, Vinales averaged about 25.7 points per game.
 Some of his greatest honors in high school include All-Oakland County and Second Team All-State.

 Collegiate career

 Before committing to Central Connecticut State University, Vinales was rated as a one-star recruit by ESPN Recruiting Nation Basketball with a scout grade of 78.
 He officially signed with the team on November 8, 2010.

 Vinales made an excellent career debut after scoring 24 points and recording 5 steals in a loss against Yale on November 11, 2011.
 He would score a season-high 39 points in his second game against Niagara.
 Due to his performances, Vinales was named Northeast Conference Rookie of the Week on several occasions, but never earned more prestigious honors.

 In his sophomore season at CCSU, Vinales became known as one of the top scorers in the NCAA.
 He averaged the seventh-most points in the Division I and became the quickest player in school history to reach the 1,000 point ceiling.
 Vinales was named NEC Player of the Week during the season, and was also named the conference's Rookie of the Year, making the All-Rookie Team as well.
 Following the season, Vinales made the decision to return to Central Connecticut despite the strong possibility of the transfer.

 In his third year playing basketball for CCSU, Vinales continued to be one of the most aggressive scorers in the NCAA.
 However, in January 2014, Vinales injured his shooting hand during practice.
 Howie Dickenman, the team's head coach, made the statement, "You hate to see it happen to someone who works so hard."

 Kyle never played in his senior year.
 He announced that he would not be playing via Twitter, saying "No more college ball for me.
 Time to start my pro career" after he was arrested in October 2014 for allegedly assaulting his girlfriend.
 He ended his career with 1,514 points and hopes to play in the NBA.
 However, he was later signed by the Puerto Rican team Vaqueros de Bayamon for the 2015 season.